WILL CALIFORNIA ABANDON THE USE OF DUI CHECKPOINTS?

 Traffic in any major city can be a nightmare.
 The bumper to bumper 5mph on the streets; 15 mph on the freeways can take a toll on anyone’s patience.
 There is nothing worse than being stuck on the same city block for one half hour to find out that the source of the delay is a DUI checkpoint.
 Not an accident or construction – but law enforcement officers wanting to search people to see if they are driving impaired.
 There are more law enforcement searches today than any other time in US history.

 In 1984, California began implementing sobriety checkpoints as a means to make sure that impaired drivers were arrested.
-The Attorney General for the state of California worked with the California Highway Patrol to prepare guidelines buy modafinil without prescription for using roadblocks as a means to check driver’s sobriety.
+The Attorney General for the state of California worked with the California Highway Patrol to prepare guidelines for using roadblocks as a means to check driver’s sobriety.
 The California taxpayers filed suit against the state of California asserting that such roadblocks violated both the California and Federal constitutions.
 California argued that since certain safeguards were followed in administrating checkpoints and that they were no less obstructive than an airport security screening.
 Well, it’s pretty obvious who won this legal battle.

 Such sobriety roadblocks officially became law in the State of California when this battle was settled in 1987.